About Last Night... (South Park): Plot

 Stan and Kyle find the Stotches building an "ark" while keeping many horrified conservatives from entering due to space limitations.
 The boys' plea for help leads to a brawl among the terrified Republicans and the boys head for the hospital on foot.
 They find the emergency room packed with Democrats who have partied too hard and Republicans who have tried to kill themselves.

 Obama and Michelle break into the Museum, cross a room full of lasers, and steal the Hope Diamond.
 Ike, who had been a member of the heist the entire time, blows up a private jet that contains dummies of the criminals and alters hospital records to declare everyone involved legally dead.
 The next day, as the Syndicate prepares to leave the country, Obama announces that he will not be going with them.
 Instead, he convinces Michelle to stay behind and "give this President thing a shot".

 The following morning, South Park's Republicans emerge from their "ark" and realize that the world has not ended.
 Realizing that they can vote Obama out later if he does a bad job, the Conservatives decide to give the new President a chance.
 That same morning, Randy Marsh wakes up on his couch with a severe hangover, his pants missing, and his TV having been stolen by Eric Cartman while he was out partying.
 Stan delivers a message from Randy's boss, telling him that he has been fired, and Randy—taking this as evidence that Obama lied to the voters—flies into a rage and shouts that he should have voted for McCain.

 Themes

 An interpretation of the episode summarized its contents as a condemnation of those who care too much about political issues.
 The episode satirizes the variety of reactions from liberals and conservatives in the aftermath of election returns: "somewhere between a boozy orgy of celebratory puking in the streets and apocalyptic panic".
-The episode exaggerates their reactions to extremes to illustrate possible absurdity.
+The episode deliberately exaggerates both reactions to illustrate the absurdity.